 Not sure what to charge for your life coaching packages?
 Coaching pricing can be a delicate balancing act – charge too much and you’ll struggle to find clients, charge too little and you could have a permanent ceiling on your income.

-If you’re looking to increase your pricing and income as a professional coach, this guide will show you how.
+This guide will show you how to increase your pricing and income as a professional coach.

 Pricing Your Coaching Packages: 2 Essential Strategies